| ||Format||Pages||Price|| |

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D653 Terminology Relating to Soil, Rock, and Contained Fluids

-D1587 Practice for Thin-Walled Tube Sampling of Soils for Geotechnical Purposes
+D1587 Practice for Thin-Walled Tube Sampling of Fine-Grained Soils for Geotechnical Purposes

 D2113 Practice for Rock Core Drilling and Sampling of Rock for Site Exploration

 D3740 Practice for Minimum Requirements for Agencies Engaged in Testing and/or Inspection of Soil and Rock as Used in Engineering Design and Construction